Australia Process Service

 New South Wales:

-The documents are served on a person by means of personal service by the Sheriff of New South Wales at the request of the Supreme Court of New South Wales.
+The documents are served on a person using personal service by the Sheriff of New South Wales at the request of the Supreme Court of New South Wales.

 Service of a document on a Corporation is effected by personally serving the document on the Corporation in any manner in which service of such a document may, by law, be served on the Corporation.